Eulanda/EulandaConnect/docs/functions/Get-AddressId.md

 # Get-AddressId

 ## SYNOPSIS
-Returns the ID of an address based on its unique field like addressMatch, addressId or addressUid
+This PowerShell function returns the `ID` of an address based on its unique field like addressMatch, addressId or addressUid of the EULANDA merchandise management system.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-AddressId.ps1).

 ## SYNTAX